NAIDOC Week 2021 (4-11 July 2021)

 As the school’s OSHC we decided to be part of that journey and repaint some of the snake that has weathered over the years.
 We used Indigenous symbols and art to replicate in the snake.
 The children painted their own symbols and drew their own stories in the snake to raise awareness and connect further to the land and the Indigenous community.

-This year’s NAIDOC in the North, a free annual family event to celebrate Aboriginal and Torres Strait Islander culture through story, song, art dance and ceremony, is on 10:30am – 2:30pm, Saturday 10 July 2021 at Exhibition Park (EPIC).
-Featuring local Aboriginal and Torres Strait Islander artists and musicians, food, free kids activities, community information and more, this year’s theme is Heal Country.
+This year’s NAIDOC in the North, a free annual family event to celebrate Aboriginal and Torres Strait Islander culture through story, song, art dance and ceremony, has been postponed from July 2021 at Exhibition Park (EPIC) to 30 October 2021 due to COVID.
+This year’s theme is Heal Country.

 NAIDOC Photo Competition (July 2021)